 - children’s scissors or an adult to help cut out your puppet

 - a glue stick

 - a lollipop stick – this is optional as they will fit on the end of your finger

 - Click here to download your very own fairy finger puppet template

 - now follow the instructions on the template

 There are some finished puppets in the pictures below, taken during one of my Waterstones events.

-Now for the older children…
+And for older children…

-As an author I often visit primary schools where I read my books and talk to children about writing.
+As an author, I often visit primary schools where I read my books and talk to children about writing.
 Children are always full of wonderful questions and we talk about both their writing and mine.
 I can guarantee that at some point during the visit I will be asked how I write my stories and my answer is always the same…I create a skeleton!